binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/output/OrthoMCL/all-fungalRV-orthoMCL-v5/README.md

     > `-m` protein substitution matrix; `-p` random number seed; `-s` input sequence; -# specify the number of alternative runs on distinct starting trees,  e.g., if ­# 10 or ­N 10 is specified, RAxML will compute 10 distinct ML trees starting from 10 distinct randomized maximum parsimony starting trees

-    Results are stored in a folder named "raxml" under the respective OG5_xxxxx folder.
+    Results are stored in a folder named "raxml" under the respective sub folder.

     The most important files are the `info`, `log` and `bestTree`

+## 2020-06-27 [HB] run raxml on ARGON
+Some results are dumped in the `OG5_132045`.
+For details, see main `README.md` under the `analysis` folder.